 Welcome to the Tennessee Screenwriting Association’s Audio Library.
-Below you’ll find audio recordings of our weekly meetings for the past several months.
+Below you’ll find audio recordings of our weekly meetings from 2021.
+Follow along as we help our members work through their scripts’ loglines, outlines, and critique their pages.
 Just click on the “play” arrows to begin the meetings.
 Listen, learn, enjoy!

 Tennessee Screenwriting Association’s Script-Com is coming – and so are some stellar guest speakers to help you on your screenwriting journey, TSA President Jeffrey Chase has announced.

 All times in Central time zone

 11:00 – BRIAN HERSKOWITZ – production and finance executive, producer and writer (Hercules: The Legendary Journeys, Blossom, and more) – in discussion with Alan Brewer

 12:00 – BOB GIORDANO – director, producer, writer (The Odds), will present a program on screenplay structure and independent film production.

 1:00 – MATT NORDSTEN – Buchwald Agency (Talent Agent/Intellectual Property/TV Packaging)- in discussion with Alan Brewer